RascalSoftware/RAT-Docs/source/advanced/customLanguages.rst

             vHead = 319;
             vTail = 782;

-            % we use the volumes to calculate the SLD's SLDhead = Head / vHead;
+            % we use the volumes to calculate the SLDs SLDhead = Head / vHead;
             SLDtail = Tails / vTail;